 Installing new hardware provides the perfect finishing touch for your space, whether you're planning a full kitchen remodel or doing a DIY cabinet update.
 Swap out your existing kitchen hardware for a quick refresh, or complete your new bathroom vanity with a set of drawer pulls.

 If you're ordering new cabinetry for your kitchen or bath, you'll want check the measurements for any pre-drilled holes so they align with your hardware size.
-For cabinet knobs, if you're doing an update, make sure to measure the existing pre-drilled holes on your cabinetry so you can find the correct size.
 If you're drilling the holes yourself, there's a bit more information involved to ensure you get it right the first time.
 See our list of essentials and key measurements below so you have all the information you need before starting.

 What You'll Need